katelynndonahue/Note-Taker/README.md

 # Note-Taker
 ## Description
 An application called Note Taker that can be used to write and save notes.
-This application uses Express.js back end and saves and retrieves note data from a JSON file.
+This application uses Express.js on the back end and saves and retrieves note data from a JSON file.
-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+- My motivation was to design an app that creates and saves notes using what was learned the previous week during the Express.js portion of the curriculum.
+- This application organizes and displays important information in a clean and aesthetically pleasing page.
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Installation](#installation)